totaking/Docs-1/en-us/Tool/[English]-Offline-MTool-user-manual.md

 **step3.** Right-click validator_conf.bat and select Run as administrator:

-> [!
-NOTE | style: flat | label: note]
+> [!NOTE|style:flat|label:Note]
 >
-> - When prompted <font color=red> Please enter the platon node IP address: </font>, please enter the PlatON node server IP address.
+> - When prompted <font color=red> Please enter the platon node IP address: </font>please enter the PlatON node server IP address.
-> - When prompting <font color=red> Please enter the platon chain id: </font>, please enter the chain ID, and choose to input according to whether the network connected to the node is the main network or the test network (test network: 101).
+> - When prompting <font color=red> Please enter the platon chain id: </font>please enter the chain ID, and choose to input according to whether the network connected to the node is the main network or the test network (test network: 101).
-> - When prompting<font color=red> Please enter the delegatedRewardRate (0 ~ 10000): </font>, please enter a proportional dividend, ranging from 0 to 10000.
+> - When prompting<font color=red> Please enter the delegatedRewardRate (0 ~ 10000): </font>please enter a proportional dividend, ranging from 0 to 10000.
-> - When prompted <font color=red> Enter your name: </font>, please enter the username you entered when configuring PlatON node nginx.
+> - When prompted <font color=red> Enter your name: </font>please enter the username you entered when configuring PlatON node nginx.
-> - When prompted <font color=red> Enter your password: </font>, please enter the password you entered when configuring PlatON node nginx.
+> - When prompted <font color=red> Enter your password: </font>please enter the password you entered when configuring PlatON node nginx.
-> - When prompted <font color=red> Enter your platon node name: </font>, enter the name of the PlatON node.
+> - When prompted <font color=red> Enter your platon node name: </font>enter the name of the PlatON node.
-> - When prompted <font color=red> Enter your platon node description: </font>, please enter a PlatON node description.
+> - When prompted <font color=red> Enter your platon node description: </font>please enter a PlatON node description.
 > - When the prompt <font color=red> validator conf success </font> is displayed, the script is successfully executed.
 If the script is not successfully executed, please contact our official customer service to provide feedback.
-> - Prompt <font color=red> Please press any key to continue .... </font>, please press Enter to close the current cmd window.
+> - Prompt <font color=red> Please press any key to continue .... </font>please press Enter to close the current cmd window.

 #### Configure verification node information under Ubuntu